Registration Deadline: You must register to vote for an upcoming election at least 21 days before that election.

 Residency: Must be a resident of Oregon

-ID Requirements: You must provide your valid Oregon Driver's License, permit or ID number.
+ID Requirements: You must provide your valid Oregon Driver's License, Permit, or ID card issued by the Oregon Department of Motor Vehicles (DMV).
 A suspended Driver's License is valid, a revoked Driver's License is not valid.

 If you do not have valid Oregon ID, provide the last four digits of your Social Security Number.